-For the past six years I’ve printed desk calendars for friends and family that contain pictures of my dog and words of wisdom that matches his expressions.
+For the past six years I’ve printed desk calendars for friends and family that contain pictures of my dog and words of wisdom that match his expressions.
 Since “Larry’s Words of Wisdom” has been such a big hit on social media, I am now working on a book by the same name.
 It will not only contain Larry’s photos and his words of wisdom, it will also include tidbits of information and trivia about dogs.
 A percentage of sales will go to the rescue organization where we got Larry.
 I’m hoping this book will be available by the end of the year.

 What’s one piece of advice you’d give to new writers just starting out?

 Do your research.
 Study your craft.
 Take classes.
 Attend workshops.
 Read books in the genre you want to write.
 Join a critique group, or two.
 Have your manuscript edited.
 It takes a lot of study and dedication to write a book.

 Night or Day? – Day, because I can play outside.
 I used to be a night owl, but not anymore.